 Protective measures can be taken against biological warfare agents.
 If enough warning is received, these measures should be started as soon as a biological agent is suspected.

-- Masks: Currently, available masks, such as the military gas mask or high-efficiency particulate air (HEPA) filter masks used for tuberculosis exposure, filter out most biological warfare particles delivered through the air.
+- Masks: Currently, available masks, such as the military gas mask or high-efficiency particulate air (HEPA) filter masks such as N-95s used for tuberculosis exposure, filter out most biological warfare particles delivered through the air.
 However, the face seals on ill-fitting masks often leak.
 For a mask to fit properly, it must be fitted to a person's face.

 - Clothing: Most biological agents in the air do not penetrate unbroken skin, and few organisms stick to skin or clothing.
 After an aerosol attack, the simple removal of clothing eliminates a great majority of surface contamination.
 Thorough showering with soap and water removes 99.99% of the few organisms that may be left on the victim's skin.

 - Medical personnel protection: Health care providers treating victims of biological warfare may not need special suits but should use latex gloves and take other precautions such as wearing gowns and masks with protective eye shields.
 Victims should be isolated in private rooms while receiving treatment.